Wandal

 Wandal is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Wandal's cultural diversity was found to be below average, with its population comprising 91.2% citizens, 91.0% born in Australia, and 96.1% speaking English only at home.
-Christianity was the predominant religion in Wandal, accounting for 56.5% of its population.
-Notably, Judaism had an overrepresentation in Wandal with 0.2%, compared to 0.1% across Rest of Qld.
+Wandal's cultural diversity was found to be below average, with 91.2% of its population being citizens born in Australia who spoke English only at home.
+Christianity was the predominant religion, accounting for 56.5% of Wandal's population.
+Notably, Judaism was overrepresented in Wandal at 0.2%, compared to Regional Qld's 0.1%.

 Frequently Asked Questions - Diversity